 On this page:

-The winter grant scheme is available to support families and individuals with access to food, energy, water bills and other essential items.
-The aim is to give vulnerable households peace of mind in the run-up to Christmas and over the winter months during the pandemic by helping those who need it to have food on the table and other essentials, so every child will be warm and well-fed this winter.
+The COVID local support grant scheme is available to support families and individuals with access to food, energy, water bills and other essential items.
+The aim is to give vulnerable households peace of mind affected by the pandemic by helping those who need it to have food on the table and other essentials, so every child remains warm and well-fed.

 If you require support please complete the online request for community support or if you have any difficulties applying online contact us on 08085 834333 where you will receive support with making an application.

 This map can be used to find organisations supporting the Coventry citywide response.

 To use this map zoom in to view the organisations operating in your area.
 Types of support available are shown as advice and support groups, mutual aid groups, emergency food, or food delivery.

 Please check with organisations directly for their most up to date opening hours.